keylime/keylime/GOVERNANCE.md

 ## Changes in Maintainership

-If a Maintainer feels she/he can not fulfill the "Expectations from Maintainers", they are free to step down.
+If a Maintainer feels she or he can not fulfill the "Expectations from Maintainers", they are free to step down.

 The Keylime organization will never forcefully remove a current Maintainer, unless a maintainer